 Daily Fantasy Sports (DFS) is the next step for fantasy football enthusiasts.
 We’ve seen DFS to grow tremendously in the United States during the past decade.
 It has also landed in Europe in the previous five years, and prize pools are growing steadily.
 What is DFS all about?
 This article is a daily fantasy football guide.

-Daily Fantasy Sports offers an alternative to season-long fantasy games.
+Daily Fantasy football guide of Sports offers an alternative to season-long fantasy games.
 FPL is a free game played by millions, which requires you to participate in 38 rounds.
-Daily fantasy tournaments last one weekend, one day or even just one match.
+Daily fantasy football guide also publicizes the tournaments of last one weekend, one day or even just one match.
 You can hand pick any tournaments you like and only play when you feel there’s an edge.
-Daily fantasy is all about making money.
+Daily fantasy football guide is all about making money.
 It’s like combining poker and FPL together.
 Daily fantasy is still a new thing in Europe, but prize pools are growing fast.

 Daily Fantasy Sports has been around in since the 1990s.
 It started to gain significant popularity in the United States since the year 2005.
 The American market has been dominated by two giants, Fanduel and DraftKings, which have grown to billion-dollar businesses.